equivalent/scrapbook2/linux.md

 iptables -F  # flush, this will reload the rules so that new changes are applyied
 ```

+... of course this wont work if you are not using iptables or external firewal

 http://www.tixati.com/optimize/open-ports-linux.html

 ## Check what ports are opened on linux machine